Essential HIIT Safety Checklist for Beginners

 How many times a week should I do HIIT?

-We recommend 2 to 3 times a week for beginners, allowing for rest or recovery days between sessions.
+We recommend doing it 2 to 3 times a week for beginners, leaving rest or recovery days between sessions.

 Is HIIT suitable for everyone?